 It’s important to note that the IRS may consider you willful if they determine you were willfully ignorant about the requirement to file an FBAR.

-Our expat-expert CPAs and IRS Enrolled Agents have particular expertise in helping US expats get caught up on delinquent taxes using the various programs and procedures available through the IRS.
+We hope this guide has helped you understand how to avoid the penalties for filing an FBAR late!
+Our expat-expert CPAs and IRS Enrolled Agents have ample experience helping US expats get caught up on delinquent taxes using the various programs and procedures available through the IRS.

 If you’re ready to be matched with a Greenback accountant, click the get started button below.
 For general questions on expat taxes or working with Greenback, contact our Customer Champions.